SigurdSolberg/DDPN/README.md

 ## GNN inclusion

 The GNN functionality can be added to the DSSN framework by simple insertion of a MessagePassingModel or other GNN-models in the 'outer_transform'-agument of the DSSN module.
-Additional info about edge_weights will have to be included as a paralell input, probably in the structure of an adjacency matrix.
+Additional info about edge_weights will have to be included as a parallel input, probably in the structure of an adjacency matrix.